Should we test the model assumptions before running a model-based test?: Results for some specific test problems

-\cite{AlBoKa00a} presented a second order asymptotic analysis of the combined procedure for pooling variances with the \textit{F}-test as MS-test.
-They argue that this procedure can only achieve a better power than unconditional testing under the unconstrained model if the test size is also increased.
+\cite{AlBoKa00a} presented a second order asymptotic analysis of the combined procedure for pooling variances with the \textit{F}-test as MS test.
+They argue that this procedure can only achieve a better power than the MC test if the combined procedure also has a larger type 1 error probability.
 This means that there are only two possibilities for the combined procedure to improve upon the MC test.
 Either the combined procedure is anti-conservative, i.e., violates the desired test level, which would be deemed unacceptable in many applications, or the size of the MC test is smaller than the nominal level, which if its assumptions are not fulfilled is sometimes the case. \cite{AlBoKa00b} extend these results to the analysis of a more general problem for distributions $P_{\theta,\tau}$ from a parametric family with two parameters $\theta$ and $\tau$, where $\theta=0$ is the main null hypothesis of interest and the decision between an MC test assuming $\tau=0$ and an AU test without that assumption is made based on an MS test testing $\tau=0$.
 In the two-sample variance pooling problem, $\tau$ could be the logarithm of the ratio between the variances; a simpler example would be the choice between Gauss- and \textit{t}-test in the one-sample problem, where the MS test tests whether the variance is equal to a given fixed value.
 Once more, the combined procedure can only achieve better power at the price of a larger size, potentially being anti-conservative.
 Another key aspect is that the authors introduced a correlation parameter $\rho$ formalising the dependence between the MS-test and the main tests.
 In line with the discussion in Section \ref{scontro}, they state that for strong dependence preliminary testing is not sensible.

-\cite{Arnold70} considereda related problem, namely whether to pool observations of two groups if the mean of the first group is the main target for testing.
-Pooling assumes that the two means are equal, so a test for equality of means here is the MS test.
-In line with MS testing for equality of variances, Arnold observed that in vast regions of the parameter space a better power can be achieved without pooling.